fernando-mc/fernandomc.com/content/reading-list.md

 19. Sea of Rust - C. Robert Cargill
 20. The Girl with All the Gifts - Mike Carey
 21. The Raven Stratagem - Yoon Ha Lee
+22. Before They Are Hanged - Joe Abercrombie
+23. Spinning Silver - Naomi Novik
+24. The Original - Brandon Sanderson and Mary Robinette Kowal

 **Read in 2021**